MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/geocode-and-data-source-limits.md

 -   Data that is geocoded or uploaded to a data source must use UTF-8 encoding, and can have up to 300 MB of uncompressed data and a maximum of 200,000 entities.
 Compressed data files are accepted, but the uncompressed limit applies.

--   Polygon shapefiles and KML files can have a maximum of 200,000 polygons in the file and each polygon can have a maximum of 100,000 points.
+-   Polygon shapefiles and KML files can have a maximum of 200,000 polygons and each polygon can have a maximum of 100,000 points.

 -   You can download geocode results for up to 14 calendar days after a geocode job completes.